FilecoinFoundationWeb/filecoin-foundation/src/content/blog/recapping-filecoin-foundation-s-2021-governance-summit.md

 ---
 title: Recapping Filecoin Foundation’s 2021 Governance Summit
+slug: recapping-filecoin-foundation-s-2021-governance-summit
 created-on: 2023-04-21T07:31:45.550Z
 updated-on: 2023-04-21T07:31:45.550Z
 published-on: 2023-04-21T07:33:56.200Z
-f_author: Filecoin Foundation
+featured: false
-f_description: Last month, Filecoin Foundation came together to host its first-ever Governance Summit, a three-day series of meetings, brainstorming sessions, and design sprints.
+description: Last month, Filecoin Foundation came together to host its first-ever Governance Summit, a three-day series of meetings, brainstorming sessions, and design sprints.
-f_featured: false
-f_image:
+image:
   url: /assets/images/image-c-18.png
   alt: null
-f_post-date: 2021-12-01T00:00:00.000Z
-tags: blog
-layout: "[blog].html"
-slug: recapping-filecoin-foundation-s-2021-governance-summit
-date: 2023-10-20T17:33:15.845Z
+recommended-posts: []
+metadata: null
 ---

 Last month, Filecoin Foundation came together to host its first-ever Governance Summit, a three-day series of meetings, brainstorming sessions, and design sprints.
 The Summit was designed to give the Foundation team an opportunity to deeply understand, analyze, and propose improvements to the mechanisms and processes of community governance.